 Start with an open mind.

-You might discover a new exercise, learn a piece of information you didn’t know, or just become exposed to a perspective on health and fitness that you hadn’t considered.
+You might discover a new exercise, learn a piece of information you didn’t know, or just become exposed to a perspective on health and fitness trends that you hadn’t considered.

 Accordingly, it’s important to start with an open mind.
 Don’t judge an article by the title and don’t assume that you already know everything there is to know about a given health and fitness subject.